Zaret-133/Cybersecurity-Lab-Tools/README.md

 ## 🛡️ About Me

-I am a **QA Automation Engineer transitioning into Cybersecurity** through the **Knowledge House Innovation Fellowship — Cybersecurity Track**.
+I am a QA Automation Engineer transitioning into Cybersecurity through the Knowledge House Innovation Fellowship — Cybersecurity Track, with hands-on experience in security labs, automation, and infrastructure hardening.

 My portfolio focuses on hands-on labs in Linux security, networking, Python automation, Docker infrastructure, Active Directory, reconnaissance, and vulnerability analysis.